 Rivers are very important city landmarks of modern cities.
 As Mann (1988) puts it, there are various trends in waterfront redevelopment, 2 but they all indicate refocusing the attention of planners, investors and citizens on ”the central urban waterfronts with their transitions away from the inefficiencies and clutter of 19th and early 20th century industrial and commercial patterns” (ibid.).

-In Serbia and Belgrade, this transition of trends coincided with the moment when the river Sava was not the border anymore.3 Even though Savamala rise started much before, it referred more to the hinterland while the only sparks of urban life on its waterfront were the docks.
-According to the experts, Savamala was considered as the flooding zone (the whole area below Crnogorska) at those times (Interviewee X).
-It was only when Belgrade and Zemun became the cities of the same country that the Sava waterfront gained importance.
+In Serbia and Belgrade, this transition of trends coincided with the moment when the river Sava was not the border anymore.3 Even though Savamala’s rise started much earlier, it referred more to the hinterland while the only sparks of urban life on its waterfront were the docks.
+According to experts, Savamala was considered as the flooding zone (the whole area below Crnogorska) in those times (Interviewee X).
+It was only when Belgrade and Zemun became cities of the same country that the Sava waterfront gained importance.
 Soon afterwards the bridge [Brankov bridge] was built to emphasize this connection and the Savamala hinterland was fortified against flooding.

-2Mann (1988) identifies ten most influential ones: (1) large-scale mixed-use development; (2) open
+2Mann (1988) identifies the ten most influential ones: (1) large-scale mixed-use development; (2) an open

-and accessible riverside; (3) reducing the railroad and highway capacity along the riverbanks; (4) the development of commercial areas along small bankside waterways; (5) historic restoration of river corridor;
+and accessible riverside; (3) reducing the railroad and highway capacity along the riverbanks; (4) the development of commercial areas along small bankside waterways; (5) historic restoration of the river corridor;

 blossoming of market places; (7) world exposition development on the waterfront; (8) environmentally adjusted art; (9) ephemeral events and structures; (10) growing local urban regulations of waterfront sites.